 - Influencer report

 After signing up, and setting up your account, navigate to the sidebar and find the Report Builder.
 And, ta-da!

 You can build a fully tailor-made media monitoring analysis report, with automatically generated data insights that will inform — and impress — your clients and team!

 Now, you know all the basics to start creating media monitoring analysis reports.
 Just keep in mind these simple tips:

 - Define the report’s objective first — campaign performance report, competition analysis report, etc;

 - Know your audience — the people that are going to read it;

 - Keep it simple and comprehensive — don’t overdo it with too much data.

-Go and make some great media monitoring reports for your clients or your company!
+Sign up for a FREE trial to create great media monitoring reports for your clients or your company Now!